ozdenkars/Candy-Crash-Skeleton/README.md

 # Candy-Crash-Skeleton
-It's one of my assignment that I want to share.
+It's one of my assignments that I want to share.